blkFinch/blkfinch.github.io/_notes/Public/The Seven Hermetic Principles.md

 ---

 ### The Principle of Mentalism
 The world is mental.
-Concsiousness preceeds material. [[Action is preceeded by desire]] .
+Concsiousness preceeds material. [[Action is preceded by desire]] .
 >The ALL...
 May be thought of as an universla, infinite, living mind.

 -- The Kybalion